team-sviluppo/cc_multicat_orchestrator/README.md

 ### Prerequisites

-This plugin requires multiple Cheshire Cat instances with the **Mulricat Agent** plugin installed and configured (see Examlpe Section)
+This plugin requires multiple Cheshire Cat instances with the **Multicat Agent** plugin installed and configured (see Examlpe Section)

 - **🔑 API KEY**: the CCAT_API_KEY env value must be set on Orchestrator instance